-I’ve seen all kinds of tricks and techniques and many work quite well.
+I’ve seen all kinds of tricks and techniques for cooking eye of round and many work quite well.
 Some involve searing in the oven then turning the oven off to complete the roasting.
-Some suggest cooking at a high temperature for a short period of time and require that you baste while baking.
-For me, I prefer to cook it at a lower temperature that doesn’t require me to open the oven door too many times.
+Others suggest cooking at a high temperature for a short period of time, and require that you baste while baking.
+For me, I prefer to cook this cut of beef at a lower temperature that doesn’t require me to open the oven door too many times.

 Roasted Eye Of Round